ucsc/site-giving/source/ways-to-give/index.md

       Make checks payable to "UC Santa Cruz Foundation," and be as specific as possible about what program you wish to support.<br><br>
       (For gifts or pledges of more than $25,000, please contact <a href="mailto:giving@ucsc.edu">giving@ucsc.edu</a>.)
     url: "/assets/documents/gifts-pledges-mail-form.pdf"
+  - list_number: eight
+    heading: Employer matching
+    copy: |
+      Many employers match their employees’ charitable contributions, providing an easy and effective way of leveraging your gift to UC Santa Cruz.
+Some companies provide the guidelines and forms to fill out online, or you can check with your Human Resources office.
+Some companies match the contributions of retirees and employees’ spouses. <a href="/ways-to-give/employer-match">Search our database</a> to see if your employer will match your donation.
 support_areas:
   - heading: UCSC Fund
     copy: "Support a vibrant learning environment with a gift to the area of greatest need."